nandithakrishna9778/Basic-Calculator-UMinternship-project1/README.md

 # Basic Calculator
 A working calculator made using HTML, CSS, and JavaScript - handles simple math tasks while following correct operation sequence (like BODMAS or BIDMAS rules).
-#  Project Overview
-This calculator project demonstrates front-end development skills including:

-Clean layout that works well on any device

-- Making sure weird situations don’t break things

-- You can use a keyboard to type stuff

-- Fancy stuff such as working out square roots
 #  Features

 Core Features

-- Basic Arithmetic Operations: Addition (+), Subtraction (-), Multiplication (×), Division (/)
+- Basic Arithmetic Operations like Addition (+), Subtraction (-), Multiplication (×), Division (/)

-- BODMAS/BIDMAS Support: Follows correct order of operations
+- BODMAS/BIDMAS are used in this so it will run smootly and orderly

-- Decimal Support: Perform calculations with decimal numbers
+- Decimal values also support

 - Clear Function: Reset calculator to start fresh

-- Live View: Displays the expression along with what you're typing or the answer so far
+- Numbers can be postive or negative

 Error Handling